ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/index.md

 ## Overview

-These labs provide a gentle introduction to the art of creating a *contract* for a Hyper Protect Virtual Servers instance.
+These labs provide a gentle introduction to the art of creating a [*contract*](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se&interface=ui){target="_blank" rel="noopener"} for a Hyper Protect Virtual Servers instance.
 The contract you specify to a Hyper Protect Virtual Servers instance specifies the application workload you wish to run and the environmental characteristics such as where to send log messages from your instance.

-The best practice is to specify a contract that is encrypted and signed.
+A best practice is to specify a contract that is encrypted and signed.
 These labs start simple-  with an unsigned, plain text contract.
 Such a contract would be hard to justify in a production environment, but is a great starting point for learning what is involved with creating a contract.

 Then each subsequent lab increases the complexity of the contract such that our final lab guides you to the best practice of creating an encrypted and signed contract.